beratakuzum/sensor-watcher-api/README.md

 $ python sync_data_to_mongo.py
 ```
 ##  How to run the tests?
 - Some of the integration tests requires the sample data to be inserted into MongoDB.
-After making sure you have the sample data in MongoDB, you can just run this command inside the project's top folder to run the tests:
+After making sure you have the sample data in MongoDB, you can just run this command inside the project's folder to run the tests:
 ```sh
 $ pytest
 ```